-"Following too closely" could be a factor in crashes involving motorcyclists.
+"Following too closely" is a major factor in crashes involving motorcyclists.
 In traffic, motorcycles need as much distance to stop as cars.
-Normally, a minimum of two seconds distance should be maintained behind the vehicle ahead.
+Normally, a minimum of four seconds distance should be maintained behind the vehicle ahead.

 To gauge your following distance: